The untold story of Mike Leach's 'lost' OU play script that fooled Texas

 "These things evolve and become somewhat legendary," Leach said.

-Oklahoma and Texas bring a ton of history and bad blood for the 2018 edition of their rivalry at the Cotton Bowl in Dallas.

-Leading up, Leach didn't tell OU coach Bob Stoops he was planting it, and Reese didn't inform Brown he had it.
+Leading up to the game, Leach didn't tell OU coach Bob Stoops he was planting it, and Reese didn't inform Brown he had it.
 As a result, few people on either side knew of the decoy script's existence.
 And yet, it nearly propelled the underdog Sooners, with Stoops in his first year and OU coming off a 5-6 season, to a victory.

 "That game might've been the most bizarre experience I ever had as a college football player," said Ahmad Brooks, a starting defensive back for the Longhorns.
-"I can't tell you how wrong we were in the first 3 or 4 minutes with every play call we had.
+"I can't tell you how wrong we were in the first three or four minutes with every playcall we had.
 I've never seen anything like it.

-"It was complete pandemonium and it was complete confusion."
+"It was complete pandemonium, and it was complete confusion."

-Reese finally trashed the script and Texas settled back into their game plan to rally and roll, 38-28.
+Reese finally trashed the script, and Texas settled back into its game plan to rally and roll 38-28.

 But not before Leach unleashed pandemonium upon the Longhorns for a quarter.

-Note: Editor's note: This story was originally published in 2018.